2. Cheese

 Be the change

-Finally, if some type of cheese really is that much of a sticking point, don’t make the perfect the enemy of the good.
-Start with the ridiculously easy change of your milk, or order vegan cheese only where you find it's pretty unnoticeable, like pizza.
+Finally, this may be heresy to many vegans, but if cheese really is that much of a sticking point, then don’t make the perfect the enemy of the good.
+Start somewhere else.
+Make perhaps the easiest change of swapping to plant milk, or maybe you only order vegan cheese when you find it's pretty decent.
+Vegan cheese on pizzas is fine, and I have had many people try my vegan pizza, after which they almost always say, "If you didn't tell me, I wouldn't have noticed".
 Eating less dairy is a good start, especially for the animals, so don't create unnecessary barriers to positive change.
 Like breaking other habits, sometimes it helps to minimise the habit first, have a transitory phase, so the final break seems less of a change.
 Millions of other people like you have made this positive change and would never look back, so you can too.
-Don’t think of it as giving something up, but instead as living more truly to your better self.
+Don’t think of it as giving something up, but instead as living more truly to your higher self.

-You can give up cheese; you can lean into your compassionate best self; you can be a powerful force helping to create a kinder world.
+You can give up dairy; you can lean into your compassion; you can be a powerful force in helping to create a kinder world.